Sandvik Hatchet

 This 1.25lbs head is a Swedish Sandvik.
 It was produced sometime before the late 1970s by Wetterlings— a famous, historic Swedish forge, and predates their later collaboration with HelkoWerk in Germany.
 Sandvik steel is far above the quality often seen in axes; Its impressive edge retention often lends itself to use in high end cooking knives.

-The axe’s edge is ground to a 25 degree convex for a balance of durability and penetration.
+The axe’s edge is ground to a 25 degree bevel for a balance of durability and penetration.
 To reduce friction in the cut and increase corrosion resistance, the edge is brought to a mirror polish

 A custom leather mask is made to protect both the user and the axe’s edge.
 Only a single snap is required to remove and replace the mask, making it easily manipulated with one hand and slim enough to slide into a pocket while the axe is in use.